jonindevops/capstone/README.md

 Aetna is a leading US healthcare company in the United States.
 The company has 12-week release cycle of which business was impacted due to the legacy software process.
-The company wants to adopt the DevOps practices to gain true business value through faster feature releases, service and code quality, and cost optimization.
-The objective of this CI/CD Pipeline is to implement iterative deployments, continuous innovation, and automated testing throughout the lifecycle of Development and Operations.
+The company wants to adopt the DevOps practices to gain true business value through faster feature releases of code, service quality and costs.
+The objective of this CI/CD Pipeline is to implement iterative deployments, continuous innovation, and automated testing throughout the lifecycle of Development and Operations practices.

 Learn more: (http://34.152.53.235).